Alyw234237/wiki-drugbox-chembox-maker/bugs-and-to-do-list.md

 # Bugs and To-Do List

-* Finish chembox.
-* Can get EINECS from ChemIDplus synonyms list (format: `EINECS 211-517-8`).
+* Simplify drugbox generation.
+* Add support for one or more of these?: ChemSpiderID, IUPHAR_ligand, NIAID_ChemDB, and PDB_ligand.
+* Automatically apply Wiki formatting (e.g., italics) to IUPAC name?
+  * But could conflict with escaping.
+Would need to be done appropriately.
+  * PubChem PUG API has an IUPAC string with formatting tags already in it that could potentially be used.
+* DrugBank missing sometimes even though on PubChem (we get it from ChemIDplus and if it's not there then no DrugBank ID even if it's on PubChem).
+Need to grab PubChem one if there.
+* Different synonym handling?
+(Maybe okay, maybe change.)
 * Box type radio doesn't change with back/forward.
 Change?
+(Manual history handling?)
 * Manual history handling still necessary?
 * Test other browsers?
-* Remember compound box type selection (localstorage).

-More:

-* Add support for one or more of these?: ChemSpiderID, IUPHAR_ligand, NIAID_ChemDB, PDB_ligand, and EINECS.
-* Automatically apply Wiki formatting (e.g., italics) to IUPAC name.
-  * But could conflict with escaping.
-Would need to be done appropriately.
-* DrugBank missing sometimes even though on PubChem (we get it from ChemIDplus and if it's not there then no DrugBank ID even if it's on PubChem).
-* Try again message?
-Sometimes single/brief failure.
-* Different synonym handling?

 ## API Notes/Stuff